 Convertibles range in size from two-seat roadsters to larger four-seat luxury models.
 Most convertibles on the market are luxury-brand vehicles, although there are still several affordable drop tops available.

-The cheapest convertible runs about $20,000, while the most expensive luxury models can run well over $100,000.
+The cheapest convertible runs about $20,000, while the most expensive luxury models can run well over $200,000.
 The most populated segment resides in the $35,000-$80,000 price range.

-Convertibles generally offer some kind of fixed or pop-up roll bar to protect passengers in the event of a rollover accident.
+Convertibles usually offer some kind of fixed or pop-up roll bar to protect passengers in the event of a rollover accident.
 Side airbags that deploy from the seats are a staple among premium-brand drop tops and are almost always optional on less expensive models.
 Many of those side airbags extend upward to protect the head in lieu of the side curtains found on solid-roof vehicles.
 Unfortunately, most convertibles have small rear windows, thus creating large blind spots.
 Blind-spot warning systems, parking sensors and rearview cameras are features to look for.

 "Roadster" identifies a convertible as a two-seater only, while others have small rear seats to seat a total of four.
 A few models offer legitimate room for four adults but the majority have only enough room for children in back.

 Most convertibles have limited trunk space when the top is folded down — especially hardtop designs.
 With the top in place, however, some models offer as much cargo capacity as their coupe counterparts.
-Make sure to look at the trunk with the roof raised and lowered, and contemplate the sorts of items you typically transport.
+Make sure to look at the trunk with the roof raised and lowered, and contemplate the sorts of items you tend to transport.

 Many convertibles now provide wind deflectors that are placed behind the front seats to help keep turbulence down to a minimum while driving with the top down.
 Some double as the roof's rear window, while the Mercedes E-Class comes with a deflector that rises from the windshield header to further keep the cabin calm.
-Almost all convertibles offer heated seats at least as an option, while Mercedes and Bentley also offer systems that channel heated air to the neck and shoulders via special vents in the head restraints.
+Almost all convertibles offer heated seats at least as an option, while some brands also offer systems that channel heated air to the neck and shoulders via special vents in the head restraints.

-Convertibles generally don't cost any more to operate than their coupe or sedan siblings.
+Convertibles usually don't cost any more to operate than their coupe or sedan siblings.
 Owners over the long haul will have to replace the soft tops, but today's more durable top construction methods at least make them last much longer.
 Retractable hardtops don't have such problems, but their mechanical complexity does increase the likelihood of a costly repair.